Due to system differences between accounting platforms, we may use clearing accounts to assist in transferring certain data.

 - The conversion has been conducted before the previous year's financials having been finalised by the accountant.

-These issues can result in differences between the accountant's reports and what you have in Xero.
+These can result in differences between the accountant's reports and what you had in the source file and converted into Xero.

 Follow the steps below to amend the conversion balances in Xero: